There has been a rise in the number of gardeners shifting to organic fertilizers to feed their plants.

 There are plenty of benefits of molasses.

-From ensuring the speedy growth of your plants to keeping the pests away, molasses is used as both nutrient and insecticide.
+From ensuring the speedy growth of your healthier plants to keeping the pests away, molasses is used as both a nutrient and insecticide.

 When using it as pest control, mix 1.3 ml of molasses in one liter of warm water and make an effective natural insecticide spray for plants.
 It’s also useful for foliar sprays.

-Molasses plant fertilizer is a non-toxic and cost-effective fertilizer which can help reduce pest in your garden but also keeps your plants healthy.
+Molasses plant fertilizer is a non-toxic and cost-effective fertilizer that can help reduce pests in your garden and keep your plants healthy.